Articles

 What is negative gearing?

-Knowing that the interest paid on geared investments is tax deductible, encourages entrepreneurs to take a risk to invest in business assets such as plant, equipment, intellectual property – and real property, to implement their investment strategies.
-These are the active investors.
-Passive investors in these business operations, are ‘shareholders’: they too can participate in the operation of the tax law, provided there is an expectation of a return on their investment.
-(In simple terms, investment into a rental residential property is also considered a passive investment.)
-In this context, taxation through negative gearing deduction for interest and related ‘operating’ costs, is a vital investment success contributor.
+Passive investors in these business operations, are ‘shareholders’.
+They too can participate in the benefits of tax concessions, provided there is a realistic expectation of a taxable return.
+(In simple terms, investment into a rental residential property is considered a passive investment.)
+Accordingly, taxation through negative gearing deduction for interest and related expenses, is a vital investment success contributor.

 Capital Gains Tax discount as an investment success contributor